Orbit-Media-Studios/wo-scripts/README.md

 ## Testing

-🐍 [testparse.py](https://github.com/Orbit-Media-Studios/wo-scripts/blob/main/testparse.py): Tests the first 3 lines of a server log to confirm the regex format is correct
+🐍 [testparse.py](https://github.com/Orbit-Media-Studios/wo-scripts/blob/main/testparse.py): Test the first 3 lines of a server log to confirm the regex format is correct

 ## Analysis